A projector screen at an angle

 If you are in the market for a projector, and will be using it frequently at an angle, consider the following options.
 Look for projectors that feature motorized lens shift or keystone correction, as these features allow the projector to adjust the image in real-time to correct for distortion.
 Additionally, choose a projector that has a high lumen output, since this will help to ensure that the projected image is visible in bright rooms.

-See also How Tall to Mount Tv
+See also How High to Mount 60 Inch Tv

 Another important factor to consider when choosing a projector for angled projection is the throw ratio.
 This refers to the distance between the projector and the screen, and can affect the size and clarity of the projected image.
 A short throw projector is ideal for angled projection, as it can produce a large image even when placed close to the screen.
 Some projectors also offer a zoom feature, which can help to adjust the image size without moving the projector.